 Sutherland Shire already has policies in its DCP to easily allow the removal of dead, dying and dangerous trees without the requirement of council permission.

-In addition, as Councillor Ray Plibersek pointed out: “There are 31 species of trees that are currently exempt for protection under the currently Sutherland Shire development control plan… On average 7000 trees are being removed from the shire every year.
+As Councillor Ray Plibersek pointed out: “There are 31 species of trees that are currently exempt for protection under the currently Sutherland Shire development control plan… On average 7000 trees are being removed from the shire every year.
 In 2016, nine out of 10 trees applied for by removal application were granted approval.”
-(St George & Sutherland Shire Leader, 2.3.17)
+(St George & Sutherland Shire Leader, 2 March, 2017)

 “Ensure the retention and protection of trees and bushland vegetation that are important to the conservation of biodiversity in Sutherland Shire, and the maintenance of the scenic quality and treed character of Sutherland Shire.”

-The motion proposed by Councillor Johns fails to uphold that object in that it opens the way to unscrutinised removal of trees on private property.
+The motion proposed by Councillor Johns fails to uphold Council’s management priorities set out in the DCP, and opens the way to unscrutinised removal of trees on private property.

-A rescission Motion, due to be debated at our next Council Meeting on 20th March 2017, seeks to amend Council’s current requirements so that a landowner will be able to remove a tree on their land without the need to obtain Council’s consent.
-The original defeated Motion, debated 20th Feb 2017, contained no detail what-so-ever on how such a policy would provide Council with the ability to record tree losses, ensure compliance, provide oversight and professional guidance, and, more generally, track compliance with Council requirements and the replacement of trees.
+A rescission Motion, due to be debated at our next Council Meeting on 20 March 2017, seeks to amend Council’s current requirements so that a landowner will be able to remove a tree on their land without the need to obtain Council’s consent.
+The original defeated Motion, debated 20 February 2017, contained no detail whatsoever on how such a policy would provide Council with the ability to record tree losses, ensure compliance, provide oversight and professional guidance, and, more generally, track compliance with Council requirements and the replacement of trees.

 Stated in Council’s Community Strategic Plan is a community vision of “no net loss of tree canopy.”
 Our Local Government Area, Sutherland Shire, is undergoing rapid, intensive development.
 Reports obtained from Council documents show that from late June 2015 until July 2016, Council had determined $1.3b worth of development applications, including several thousand new dwellings.
 This included 275 applications for dual occupancy development, which typically result in the removal of several established trees on each site.